caesarcai/SCOBO/README.md

 ## The Problem
 We aim to minimize an objective function $f:\mathbb{R}^d \rightarrow \mathbb{R}$ via merely its noisy comparison orcales $\mathcal{C}_f(\cdot,\cdot):\mathbb{R}^d \times \mathbb{R}^d \rightarrow $\{$-1,+1$\}, where
 $$\mathbb{P}[\mathcal{C}_f(x,y)=\mathrm{sign}(f(y)-f(x))]=\theta(|f(y)-f(x)|)$$
 with some monotonically increasing $\theta$ that $\theta(0)\geq 0.5$.
-In words, there are some chances the comparison orcale may return a wrong sign, but the chance is always less than $50$%.
+In words, there is chance that the comparison orcale may return a wrong sign, but this chance is always less than $50$%.
+In addition, when comparing two more distinct points, the chance of getting a wrong sign is no worse than comparing two less distinct points.

 ## Syntex